WHenderson/ex-json-schema/documentation/json-schema-core.md

  - Initial draft.
  - Salvaged from draft v3.
  - Mandate the use of JSON Reference, JSON Pointer.
- - Define the role of "id".
+ - Define the role of `id`.
 Define URI resolution scope.
  - Add interoperability considerations.

 * * *